 - 13.1 The participant may request Lifetime Care reallocate the dispute to a different assessor or assessors on the basis that the participant considers that the assessor is not appropriate.
 To do this, the participant must: - a) apply within 10 working days of receiving the notification of the name of the assessor; and - b) provide detailed reasons as to why they think the assessor is not appropriate. - 13.2 Lifetime Care will make a decision on the request for reallocation within 10 working days of receipt.
-Lifetime Care will reallocate the dispute to a different assessor if satisfied that there are reasonable grounds for believing that the assessor is not appropriate. - 13.3 Lifetime Care may reallocate a dispute assessor in the event of illness, on request of the dispute assessor, or if the assessor is otherwise unable to assess the dispute in a reasonable timeframe. - 13.4 Lifetime Care will notify the participant of its decision in writing within 5 working days.
+Lifetime Care will reallocate the dispute to a different assessor if satisfied that there are reasonable grounds for believing that the assessor is not appropriate. - 13.3 Except where procedural fairness considerations mean it is not appropriate, an assessor who has previously determined a dispute assessment for a participant may be appointed to assess another unrelated dispute relating to that participant.
+For example, a dispute assessment for a different type of dispute under another part of the Guidelines.

+13.4 Lifetime Care may reallocate a dispute to a different assessor following allocation if required.
+This could be in the event of illness, on request of the dispute assessor, or if the assessor is otherwise unable to assess the dispute in a reasonable timeframe.